InfusionBot/Welcome-Bot/commands.md

 ##### Info

-- Description: Get news and version updates to this bot.
+- Description: Get news and version updates to this bot sent to a specific channel.
 - Usage: [channel / channel id]
 - Aliases: getnews
 - Cooldown: 10